microsoft/ARI/Automation/README.md

 <br/>

-### After the Runtime finish adding all the modules, create a Powershell Runbook:
+### After the Runtime has finished adding all the modules, create a Powershell Runbook:

 <br/>